 And ridiculously easy to make.
 If you can chop an onion and boil water, you can make your own BBQ sauce.

-Jack Daniel's sauce is awesome slathered on ribs, chicken, hamburgers, and pulled pork, and as a dipping sauce for French fries, chicken wings, or mozzarella sticks.
+Jack Daniel's sauce is awesome on everything.
+Try it slathered on Roaster Oven Ribs, brined chicken thighs, hamburgers, and pulled pork, and as a dipping sauce for French fries, chicken wings, or mozzarella sticks.

 Why You'll Love This Recipe

 Rich, delicious sauce with an extra special touch of Jack Daniel's taste

 Easy recipe to customize with your favorite sweet, spicy, smoky, or tangy flavors

 Please refer to the recipe card at the bottom of the post for the full list of ingredients.

 Jack Daniel's.
 Jack Daniel's Old No. 7 is a brand of Tennessee whiskey with notes of vanilla, oak, caramel, and a touch of charcoal.
 So it totally makes sense in BBQ sauce.
 You can use another brand of Tennessee whiskey as a substitute, or your favorite bourbon.

 Brown sugar.
 You can use light or dark brown sugar.

 Apple cider vinegar.
 If you don't have apple cider vinegar, try one of these substitutes for apple cider vinegar.

 Tomato paste.
 Tomato paste adds rich, concentrated flavor to the sauce.